TABLE OF CONTENTS

 Here is our cannabis employment report 2022.

-As of January 2022, there are 428,059 full-time equivalent jobs in the U.S. cannabis industry.
+As of January 2022, there were 428,059 full-time equivalent jobs in the U.S. cannabis industry.
 Even as the country went through the second year of the pandemic, the industry saw a 33% increase in new jobs, creating more than 107,000 jobs in 2022.

 That’s about 280 new jobs per day.
 This was the fifth year in industry job growth above 27%.
 These numbers include plant-touching jobs that deal directly with the plant and ancillary jobs that provide supplementary services such as accounting and security.